jqhoogland/rationalia-starter/LW/Concepts/Evolution.md

 > *To train ourselves to see clearly, we need simple practice cases" --* Eliezer Yudkowsky*,* [*Fake Optimisation Criteria*](https://www.lesswrong.com/s/MH2b8NfWv22dBtrs8/p/i6fKszWY6gLZSX2Ey)

-Secondly, much of rationality necessarily revolves around the human brain ([for](https://www.lesswrong.com/tag/transhumanism?usePostCount=false&useTagName=false) [now](https://www.lesswrong.com/tag/mind-uploading?showPostCount=false&useTagName=false)).
-An understanding of how it came into being can be very helpful both for understanding 'bugs' in the system (like superstimuli), and for explaining [Complexity of Value](https://www.lesswrong.com/tag/complexity-of-value?showPostCount=true&useTagName=true), among others.
+Secondly, much of rationality necessarily revolves around the human brain ([[Transhumanism|for]] [now](https://www.lesswrong.com/tag/mind-uploading?showPostCount=false&useTagName=false)).
+An understanding of how it came into being can be very helpful both for understanding 'bugs' in the system (like superstimuli), and for explaining [[Complexity of Value]], among others.

 > *A candy bar is a superstimulus: it contains more concentrated sugar, salt, and fat than anything that exists in the ancestral environment.
 A candy bar matches taste buds that evolved in a hunter-gatherer environment, but it matches those taste buds much more strongly than anything that actually existed in the hunter-gatherer environment.
 The signal that once reliably correlated to healthy food has been hijacked, blotted out with a point in tastespace that wasn't in the training dataset - an impossibly distant outlier on the old ancestral graphs. *
 > *\-\-* Eliezer Yudkowsky, [Superstimuli and the Collapse of Western Civilisation](https://www.lesswrong.com/s/MH2b8NfWv22dBtrs8/p/Jq73GozjsuhdwMLEG)